-Commercial buildings spend approximately 40% of their electricity use operating HVAC systems.
+Commercial buildings spend approximately 40% of their electricity usage operating HVAC (heating, ventilating and air-conditioning) systems.
 With such a large portion of energy consumption going toward one system, it makes sense to incorporate energy efficiency strategies to maximize usage.
 In fact, the Whole Building Design Guide (WBDG), a program of the National Institute of Building Sciences, estimates that high-performance HVAC equipment can result in energy and cost savings ranging from 10%-40%.